agourlay/cornichon/README.md

   * RegexAssertion

-Here is a longer example showing how to integration an assertion.
+Below is a longer example showing how to integration an assertion into scenario.

 ```scala
 When I EffectStep(